About Freedom to Marry

 Freedom to Marry is the campaign to win marriage nationwide.

-Pursuing our Roadmap to Victory national strategy, we create the climate for a Supreme Court victory by working on three tracks: winning the freedom to marry in more states, growing the national majority for marriage, and ending federal marriage discrimination.
-We partner with individuals and organizations across the country to end the exclusion of same-sex couples from marriage and the protections, responsibilities, and commitment that marriage brings.
+Driving the Roadmap to Victory national strategy, Freedom to Marry creates the climate for a Supreme Court victory by working on three tracks: growing the national majority for marriage, winning the freedom to marry in more states, and ending federal marriage discrimination.
+Freedom to Marry partners with individuals and organizations across the country to end the exclusion of same-sex couples from marriage and the protections, responsibilities, and commitment that marriage brings.